Wellposedness, exponential ergodicity and numerical approximation of fully super-linear McKean--Vlasov SDEs and associated particle systems: Introduction

 \section{Introduction}

-In this work, we analyze a class of McKean--Vlasov Stochastic Differential Equations (MV-SDEs) having drift and diffusion components of convolution type, akin to the porous media equation or interaction kernel modelling, which allows for \textit{super-linear growth in measure and space} in both coefficients -- one may think of the super-linearity as higher-order polynomials under some additional conditions regulating spatial and measure radial growth.
-We work with MV-SDE dynamics of the form
+In this work, we analyse a class of McKean--Vlasov Stochastic Differential Equations (MV-SDEs) having drift and diffusion components of convolution type, akin to the porous media equation or interaction kernel modelling.
+The main feature of the class is the joint \textit{super-linear growth in measure and space} in both drift and diffusion coefficients, concretely, super-linear in the sense that in \eqref{Eq:General MVSDE shape of v}, the maps $x\mapsto u(x,\cdot)$, $x \mapsto f(x)$ and $x\mapsto f_\sigma(x)$ are of polynomial growth (under some radial growth conditions).